-From St. George the drive time to the Grand Gulch Mine is about 2.5 hours one way.
+From St. George the drive time to the Grand Gulch Mine is about 3 hours one way.
 Most of the year the mine is accessible.
 The two exceptions are after a winter snow when the road can be impassible until dry, and from July - September when flash floods in upper Pigeon Canyon can wash the road out creating high cut banks.
-Take a shovel.
+Be sure to bring a shovel.

-• High Clearance Trucks or SUVs (no passenger cars, crossovers, minivans, or RVs)
+• High Clearance Trucks or SUVs (passenger cars, minivans, or RVs will not make it)

 • Four Wheel Drive

 From Interstate 15, take Exit 2 east onto the Southern Parkway (Hwy 7) toward the airport.
 Take Exit 3 (River Road) and turn south.
 Set your vehicle trip odometer to 0 where the pavement ends at the state line.

 BLM Road 1069

 You have now crossed into Arizona and are on BLM Road 1069.
 The road is well maintained gravel.
 For the first 4 miles you will be on Arizona State Trust Land.
 At mile 4.4 you will pass the BLM Arizona Strip sign.
 You are now on BLM land.
 BLM1069 winds its way up to Quail Hill Pass.
 At mile 20.6 you will reach the BLM1004 junction in Wolf Hole Valley.
 Continue straight.